kent-map/kent/19c/19c-wain-biography.md

 homes and watch in incredulity as he took off his shoes to dance on their tables, often ignoring pleas to stop!
 As his fame spread, so he would be interviewed by visiting journalists.
-One from the Daily Express wrote that Louis was nothing like he expected him to be, describing Louis as ‘a quiet, rather sad-faced man with a singularly charming manner’.
+One from the _Daily Express_ wrote that Louis was nothing like he expected him to be, describing Louis as ‘a quiet, rather sad-faced man with a singularly charming manner’.
-The article went on to say: “He loves cats and cats love him and he is often to be seen wandering about the beach at Westgate-On-Sea with his four cats quietly walking behind him.
-He is now busy preparing for the great ‘Cats meat dinner’ at which he will take the chair.”
+The article went on to say: 'He loves cats and cats love him and he is often to be seen wandering about the beach at Westgate-On-Sea with his four cats quietly walking behind him.
+He is now busy preparing for the great ‘Cats meat dinner’ at which he will take the chair.'

-Louis should have been rich - the more so after travelling to America in 1910 to talk about his art, give lectures on cats and, for a time, working on the New York Journal.
+Louis should have been rich - the more so after travelling to America in 1910 to talk about his art, give lectures on cats and, for a time, working on the _New York Journal_.
 He had no business acumen, publishers plagiarised his work, royalties were few and far between and after his mother died in 1910, life generally became more difficult.
 Louis and his surviving sisters began to pay their bills with